Mongoose-Publishing/traveller-foundryvtt/README.md

 **Version:**  0.14.0

 This is an implementation of Mongoose Traveller 2e for FoundryVTT.
-It currently supports Foundry v12 or v13, though v12 has had more testing.
+It currently supports Foundry v12.
+Support for v13 is coming, but there are known issues that need resolving.
 It is currently in beta, so suggestions and bug reports are greatly appreciated.
 The basic game rules are currently supported, but new features are being added all the time.